 Protestant communities - which generally do not use historical buildings - have often found it impossible to get property re-designated so that it can be used for worship in line with the law.
 If a building is not a designated place of worship, advance state permission is needed for religious activity, and this is often refused.

 Orthodox and Catholic communities are rarely affected, partly due to the state's more positive attitude towards them, but also because they are more likely to occupy historically preserved, designated buildings.

-"Minsk Property does not give comments"Minsk Property refused to explain why the Red Church now faces this large payment demand.
-"Minsk Property does not give comments," an official who refused to give her name told Forum 18 on 20 July.
+"Minsk Heritage does not give comments"Minsk Heritage refused to explain why the Red Church now faces this large payment demand.
+"Minsk Heritage does not give comments," an official who refused to give her name told Forum 18 on 20 July.
 She also refused to put Forum 18 through to other officials for comments.